Value Yourself and Only Stay at a Company If They Love You

-Morgan Knutson has been a designer, thinker, and doer for over a decade: first as a designer-activist for nonprofits, then as a creative at Google where he was responsible for the Google+ overhaul, and now at Dropbox where he heads up the mobile design team.
-In this Design + Startup Talk, Morgan explores the mantras that have enabled him to do his job so well.
-Below is an interpretation, not a transcript, of Morgan’s talk.
-The credit goes to him for all the good stuff and to see the complete talk, watch the video below.
+Morgan Knutson has been a designer, thinker, and doer for over a decade, first as a designer-activist for nonprofits, then as a creative at Google where he was responsible for the Google+ overhaul, and now at Dropbox where he heads up the mobile design team.
+In this Design+ Startup talk, Knutson explores the mantras that have enabled him to do his job so well.
+Below is an interpretation, not a transcript, of Knutson's talk.

 Imagine being a part of a company’s most ambitious and exciting project, in this case the Google+ redesign.
 Now, envision having the opportunity to sit within a few feet of the two people ultimately responsible for managing the project for the entire duration of your work.
 Exciting, right?

-This was Morgan Knutson’s reality on the Google+ team.
+This was Knutson’s reality on the Google+ team.

 To get the most out of your job, you have to love the people you work with, and they need to love you back.
 It’s pretty simple, but even great companies rarely get it right.

-When Morgan began working as a UI designer on the Photos Team at Google, one of his first objectives was to meet his new co-workers and help them without any direct path for reciprocity.
+When Knutson began working as a UI designer on the Photos team at Google, one of his first objectives was to meet his new co-workers and help them without any direct path for reciprocity.
 He just did it because he wanted to.
 And, within a few months, he had established meaningful relationships with people on various teams.
-By making a series of high impact contributions, he was able to create lasting relationships.
+By making a series of high-impact contributions, he was able to create lasting relationships.
 You never know when you’re going to need those friends or how it will come back to you, but it usually does.

-For Morgan, the power of these relationships became obvious over one holiday break while at Google.
-Morgan took on a complete redesign of Google+ by himself and in a few days he had developed an entire visual framework.
+For Knutson, the power of these relationships became obvious over one holiday break while at Google.
+Knutson took on a complete redesign of Google+ by himself, and in a few days, he had developed an entire visual framework.
 But he couldn’t build this prototype on his own.
 Just months earlier, however, he had helped an incredibly talented engineer with a project.
-Because Morgan had established this meaningful relationship, and because his colleague now trusted him, they were able to build something together – regardless of their title or job responsibility.
+Because Knutson had established this meaningful relationship, and because his colleague now trusted him, they were able to build something together — regardless of their title or job responsibility.
 They simply wanted to support each other’s work.

 When you want to get things done, it helps to have friends who can make it happen.

-Accept the fact that we all make mistakes; in fact, making mistakes is sometimes the only way to learn certain lessons.
-Let this spill over to your day to day: don’t be afraid to design with reckless abandon, experiment with those weird options, and get totally out of this world.
+Making mistakes is sometimes the only way to learn certain lessons.
+Don’t be afraid to design with reckless abandon, experiment with those weird options, and get totally out of this world.

-A few years ago, Knutson met a group of guys laughing loudly while recounting traumatic experiences... each man went on to reveal a story more unfortunate than the person’s before him.
+A few years ago, Knutson met a group of guys laughing loudly while recounting traumatic experiences.
+Each man went on to reveal a story more unfortunate than the person before him.